Public transport security

 Member of Singapore's Public Transport Security Command keeping watch over train passengers.

 Rail yard in NYC enclosed with security fencing.
 However, this is primarily intended to deter vandalism such as tagging.

 Public transport security refers to measures taken by a mass transit system to keep its passengers and employees safe, to protect the carrier's equipment, and to make sure other violations do not occur.
 This includes the enforcement of various rules and regulations, human and video surveillance, the deployment of a transit police force, and other techniques.

 Public transport security has become a major issue around the world since the September 11 attacks, and especially the 2004 Madrid train bombings.

 In the United States, the FBI at times has put the nation's mass transit systems on high alert, and the U.S. Congress has reconsidered cuts in funding following attacks in other parts of the world..
 Grants have been given in order to improve security to mass transit systems in the United States, while in the United Kingdom, public transport, due to its "open nature", is considered a major potential target for terrorists.

 Security measures

 A LASD deputy and a police dog patrol a LA Metro light rail train.

-It has been proposed that extra security screening of passengers and their bags would be the best option of preventing weapons or bombs on public transport.
+It has been proposed that extra security screening of passengers and their bags would be the best option for preventing weapons or bombs on public transport.
 However, this would also have a number of negative side effects, which could outweigh the benefits, among them: